Sign In Forgot Password

 High Holy Day Food Drive

-Every year at Rosh Hashanah, we ask the congregation to remember those in our community without enough food by making a monetary contribution for food aid organizations.
+Every year at Rosh Hashanah, we ask the congregation make a monetary contribution for food aid organizations.
 The Social Action Committee distributes these funds primarily to Second Harvest Foodbank of Southern Wisconsin along with our other partners fighting food insecurity.

 Thanksgiving Food Drive

-We challenge our Religious School students and families to collect food to add to the Goodman Center Thanksgiving baskets, distributed to hundreds of needy families in Dane County.
+We challenge our Religious School students and families to collect food items to add to the Goodman Center Thanksgiving Basket Drive, distributed to thousands of families in Dane County.

-Through the Urban League and Madison public schools, we provide volunteers to mentor middle school students in math.
-Contact Betsy Abramson at betsy.abramson@gmail.com
+Through One City School and Madison Public Schools, we provide volunteers to mentor students in literacy.

 Thoreau School

-We are part of an interfaith project to help families at our neighborhood elementary school, Thoreau, packing and delivering food for school families in need.
-Contact Vic Levy at levy@uwplatt.edu.
+We are part of an interfaith project to help families at our neighborhood elementary school by packing and delivering food for school families in need.

 Healing House